fword/hasky/README.md

 tensorflow/pytorch related work(nlp and image related, text classification, image caption, seq2seq..)

 ## incase not find dependence, make sure set PYTHONPATH to include tensorflow_exp/util so we can find gezi and melt
-##./examples/
-./examples/tf-record/
+##./applications/
+./applications/tf-record/
 show how to write and read TFRecord(tensorflow standard dataa format)
-./examples/sparse-tensor-classification/
+./applications/text-classification
+reading libsvm format then do text classification
+./applications/text-regression
+reading libsvm format then do text regression
+./applications/text-binary-classification
+reading libsvm format then do text binary classification, evaluate by auc
+./applications/sparse-tensor-classification/
 this is self contained mlp classification example showing
-how to read sparse TFRecord and train a mlp classifier ./examples/text-classification
+how to read sparse TFRecord and train a mlp classifier
-reading libsvm format then do text classification

 Notice some examples like text-classification will move to deepiu